fengyan2025/LGFormer/README.md

 pytest -q
 ```

 The frozen experiments used PyTorch 2.4.1 with CUDA acceleration.
-On Windows PowerShell, activate the virtual environment with `.\.venv\Scripts\Activate.ps1`.

 <a id="dataset-preparation"></a>

 ## 📂 Dataset Preparation

-This repository does **not** distribute HCP images, subject identifiers, split CSV files, or other restricted data.
  Obtain authorized T1w data from the official HCP data provider and comply with the applicable data-use terms.

 Each paired normalized NPZ file must contain a two-dimensional array under the key `image`.
 Prepare the manifest and subject-disjoint splits with: